 WHICH COURSE DO YOU NEED TO MEET THE REAL ESTATE COMMISSION CORE COURSE REQUIREMENT?

-Effective April 1, 2023 the Real Estate Commission core course requirement is “Buyer Relationships Core Course”.
+Effective April 1, 2023 the Real Estate Commission core course requirement for all license types is “Buyer Relationships Core Course”.

 Search for information on courses and course providers.